 The company says last year it also engaged in “maintaining commitments to maximize resource recovery and address climate change through the expanded use of renewable fuels, carbon-free electricity and more.”

 Recology says it continues to expand its organics processing services.
 In California, the company says it is helping communities meet the organic waste recovery targets and other requirements of SB 1383, the statewide law requiring all municipalities to reduce landfilling of compostable materials by 75 percent by 2025.

 “We continue to push the boundaries of resource recovery, investing millions in our composting facilities in Oregon and California and positioning ourselves to help jurisdictions meet the requirements of progressive organics recovery legislation,” says Coniglio.

 The report also indicates Recology powered nearly 83 percent of its collection fleet with renewable or alternative fuels in 2021, an improvement from 80 percent in 2020.
-“This achievement is owed to a company-wide transition to more sustainable fuels including renewable diesel (R99) and renewable natural gas (RNG),” says the firm.
+“This achievement is owed to a company-wide transition to more sustainable fuels including renewable diesel (R99) and renewable natural gas,” the firm says.

-“When I look at 2022 and beyond, I see opportunity,” states Coniglio.
-Among those, he lists an “opportunity to further invest in resource recovery, to keep materials out of landfills, and to support the circular economy.”
+“When I look at 2022 and beyond, I see opportunity,” Coniglio says.
+Among those, he lists an “opportunity to further invest in resource recovery, to keep materials out of landfills and to support the circular economy.”